 For many women (and men), life can feel like a never-ending battle with unwanted body hair.
 Broken razors, nicks, and cuts are all part of daily life when you’re trying to beat back hair that sometimes seems like it grows faster than the Amazon rainforest.
 Fortunately, there is an easy and safe way to reduce unwanted hair and put a stop to the never-ending cycle of shaving, tweezing, and waxing.

 When performed in the safety and comfort of a plastic surgeon’s office, laser hair removal is one of the most gratifying nonsurgical beauty treatments you can get.
 Imagine no longer having to shave your legs, underarms, or intimate body parts over and over again.

-In this blog post, we answer questions we are frequently asked about laser hair removal by women and men who visit us in Schererville, Indiana:
+In this blog post, we answer questions we are frequently asked about laser hair removal by women and men who visit us in Schererville and Valpariso, Indiana:

 How Does Laser Hair Removal Work?

 Laser hair removal has been around since 1997.
-The laser puts out a pulse of that light heats up the melanin (pigment) in the hair follicle, damaging the hair follicle so it is unable to produce hair.
-Surrounding skin and tissue are not damaged.
+The laser puts out a pulse of energy that heats up the melanin (pigment) in the hair follicle, damaging the hair follicle so it is unable to produce hair.
+Surrounding skin and tissue are unharmed.